 TUS' mission with respect to disability services is to provide equal access to applicants and students with disabilities while maintaining the integrity of the school's academic standards.
 TUS' administration provides accommodations and services to qualified students with disabilities so they may achieve their full educational potential.
 This includes educating TUS' faculty and staff about disabilities, federal regulations, and accommodation methods.

-TLS students with disabilities which require special attention should notify the school well in advance of the final examination period and contact the CBE to request special arrangements for the bar examinations.
-The school will generally follow for final examination purposes the same arrangements approved by the CBE for the bar examinations.
+TLS students with disabilities which require special attention should notify the school well in advance of the final examination period.

 Diversity Policy